What is an Enterprise Learning Management System (LMS)?

 ProProfs is an enterprise LMS to help you train employees no matter where they are.
 The platform features a knowledge base with a help center, manuals, and shared knowledge.
 ProProfs also has a quiz maker that lets you gauge your employees’ learning progress.

 The enterprise LMS enables users to ask and answer questions, take polls, and create and play online puzzles.
-Users repeatedly recognize ProProfs for its robust knowledge base and customer service.
+Most reviewers on G2 repeatedly recognize ProProfs for its robust knowledge base and customer service, but some complain about its slow speed.

 Key enterprise learning features: